oegea/dockovpn/README.md

 > **Note:** This is a maintained fork of the [original dockovpn project](https://github.com/dockovpn/dockovpn) by [alekslitvinenk](https://github.com/alekslitvinenk), created to keep the software secure and up-to-date with the latest dependencies and security patches.
 >
 > **⚠️ Important:** The original project may be outdated and should be used with caution unless updated.
-This fork includes important privacy improvements, including modifications to prevent potential collection of public IP addresses of servers running the software.
+This fork takes a different architectural approach to IP detection, using established infrastructure providers (Cloudflare, AWS) rather than a dedicated service.
+This is a preventive privacy measure reflecting the maintainer's personal comfort level—not a criticism of the original implementation.
+See our [Privacy Policy](https://github.com/oegea/dockovpn/blob/master/PRIVACY_POLICY.md) for details.

 Out of the box stateless VPN server docker image which starts in just a few seconds and doesn't require persistent storage.
 To get it running,  just copy & paste the snippet below and follow instructions in your terminal: